mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.5 - 9-27-18 =
+* Fixed: compatibility issues caused by the recent UpdraftPlus update
+* Fixed: issues with the WooCommerce Status information
+* Fixed: issues with Bulk Settings Manager for specific plugins
+* Added: mainwp_child_mu_plugin_enabled hook to allow MainWP Child usage as a must-use plugin
+* Added: support for recording WP Time Capsule backups for Client Reports
+* Added: mainwp_branding_role_cap_enable_contact_form hook to allow users to show Support Form (Branding extension option) to specific roles
+* Added: support to for the new BackUpWordPrress Extension feature
+* Added: support for the new MainWP Buddy Extension feature
+* Updated: reporting system to determine backup type for BackWPup backups
+* Improved: connection stability for sites hosted on hosts with small execution time limits
+* Improved: detecting updates for premium plugins

 = 3.4.9 - 7-23-18 =
 * Fixed: MainWP iThemes Security Extension issues caused by the latest iThemes Security plugin version